OndrejMottl/APD_R-Ratepol_workshop/step_by_step_guide.md

 # prepare the table
 sel_chron_control_table <-
   sel_chron_control_table_download %>%
-  # here select the ID of oe of the chronology
+  # Here select the ID of one of the chronology
   dplyr::filter(chronologyid == 37707) %>%
   tibble::as_tibble() %>%
-  # here we calculate the error as the avarage as the agelimitolder and
+  # Here we calculate the error as the average of the age `limitolder` and
-  #   agelimityounger
+  #   `agelimityounger`
   dplyr::mutate(
     error = round((agelimitolder - agelimityounger) / 2)
   ) %>%
-  # as Bchron cannot accept error of 0, we need to replace the value with 1
+  # As Bchron cannot accept a error of 0, we need to replace the value with 1
   dplyr::mutate(
     error = replace(error, error == 0, 1),
     error = ifelse(is.na(error), 1, error)
   ) %>%
-  # we need to specifify which calibration curve should be used for what point
+  # We need to specify which calibration curve should be used for what point
   dplyr::mutate(
     curve = ifelse(as.data.frame(sel_dataset_download)["lat"] > 0, "intcal20", "shcal20"),
     curve = ifelse(chroncontroltype != "Radiocarbon", "normal", curve)